cchungmin/CI_Azure/README.md

 CI_Azure
 ========

-An extended library for users to utilize Windows Azure in CodeIgnitor
+An extended library for users to utilize Windows Azure Table Storage in CodeIgnitor